YanaBukova/yanote/README.md

 5. Edit a note

 ## A schema of a note
+- id: string
-- id
+- title: string
-- title
+- description: string
-- description
+- isPinned: boolean
-- isPinned
+- color: string
-- color
+- createdDate: string